watsonyanghx/GAN_Lib_Tensorflow/SNGAN/README.md

 ![sample](https://github.com/watsonyanghx/GAN_Lib_Tensorflow/blob/master/SNGAN/img/samples_99999.png)

-There are 10 columns with each corresponding to one label, in same column, only the random noise is different.
+There are 10 columns with each corresponding to one label, in the same column, **only** the random noise is different.

 The inception_50k curve: